TEX-VEX (For a Lone Star), 2022 - ongoing

 7'20''

-It's funny how a Hollywood police car fiction can cross with reality; I do not believe that the years in which the most violent period in my region occurred and in which the "Fast and Furious" operation was carried out were coincidental.
-I purchased this pair of flags from a Texan I contacted in a far-right group on Facebook.
+It’s strange how a Hollywood car fiction can overlap with reality.
+I don’t believe that the years in which my region’s most violent period occurred, and those of the Fast and Furious operation, were coincidental.
+I purchased this pair of flags from a Texan I contacted through a far-right Facebook group.